Inedo/inedo-docs/ProGet/feeds/helm.md

 ## Pre-requisite Configuration {#prereq data-title="Pre-requisite"}

-In order to install packages from a ProGet feed, it [[ATTN RICH: "it" is Helm?
-ProGet?]] must be added to the local list of repositories by running this command:
+In order to install packages from a ProGet feed using helm, the ProGet feed must be added to the local list of repositories by running this command:

 ```
 helm repo add proget http://{proget-server}/helm/{feed-name}
 ```

-{.attention .best-practice} Using `proget` is recommended for the repo name, unless there are multiple feeds configuration [[ATTN RICH: "multiple feeds configured" or "multiple feed configurations" ??]] in ProGet, in which case `proget-{feed-name}` should be used.
+{.attention .best-practice} Using `proget` is recommended for the repo name, unless there are multiple feeds configured in ProGet, in which case `proget-{feed-name}` should be used.

 ## Common Tasks {#commontasks data-title="Common Tasks"}